0

 Wesley started learning to play drums as a kid, and was taught for years by local jazz/blues legend Spike Bryant.
 His career started similarly

-Jake started singing and playing guitar when he was a kid, and started gaining experience playing for a crowd on Main Street, Newark before he was old enough to drive.
+Jake started singing and playing guitar when he was a kid, and learned what it feels like to play to a crowd on Main Street, Newark before he was old enough to drive.
 At the age of 18, him and a friend started a band called Dutchman - later joined by Franco as well - in which they wrote and recorded songs for 3 EPs which received radio play.
 They were also nominated for Best Hard Rock song at The Queen in Wilmington, and featured in the Delaware State News, among other notable accomplishments.

 Jake Dutcher